• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Atlantic Foundation (Hamilton)

-Incorporated 1963, located at its principal project, 35-acre Grounds for Sculpture near Trenton, sculpture garden and atelier established by founder J. Seward Johnson, Jr., sculptor and an heir to Johnson & Johnson family fortune> Other support has included other cultural programs, marine research and conservation projects through Harbor Branch Foundation, now the research division of Florida Atlantic University.
+Incorporated 1963, located at its principal project, 35-acre Grounds for Sculpture near Trenton, sculpture garden and atelier established by late founder J. Seward Johnson, Jr., sculptor and an heir to Johnson & Johnson family fortune> Other support has included other cultural programs, marine research and conservation projects through Harbor Branch Foundation, now the research division of Florida Atlantic University.

 Avis Budget Group